Entanglement of particles versus entanglement of fields: independent quantum resources: Distinguishable particles

 \subsection{Particle entanglement}

-Suppose that we have $n$ particles, all of which are distinguishable, and as discussed in the previous section, all particles are expanded in the computational basis [Eq. \eqref{eq:CompBasis}] for the sake of convenience.
+Suppose that we have $n$ particles, all of which are distinguishable.
+As discussed in the previous section, all particles are expanded in the computational basis [Eq. \eqref{eq:CompBasis}] for the sake of convenience.
 Now, by definition, we have an $n$-particle factorizable state $|\psi^{(n)}\rangle$ if we can write this state as the tensor product

 The labels in the subscript indicate the subsystem (particle label) and the total number of particles of the state, respectively.
-(Mixed-state separability for classically correlated systems follows as discussed in the previous section.)
+(Mixed-state separability for classically correlated systems follows the discussion in the previous section.)
 Conversely, we have entanglement in the $n$-particle state if $ |\psi^{(n)}\rangle \neq |\psi_{1,n}\rangle\otimes\cdots\otimes|\psi_{n,n}\rangle $ holds true.

 This approach can be generalized to the Fock-space description.
 That is, the state $|\Psi\rangle_\mathrm{Fock}$ is particle-factorizable if all $n$-particle components are $n$-particle factorizable,